Great Gardens = Great Soil

 Soil!
 It's no surprise that great soil equals a great garden!

-We already discussed the importance of light, but the soil is another important part of feeding your plants and giving them the nutrients they need.
+We already discussed the importance of light, but the soil is another important part of feeding your plants and giving them the necessary nutrients.

 Soil has more jobs than just nutrients: